dlresende/kata-bank-app/README.md

 2.Create the Java class `src/specs/java/steps/WithdrawFromAccountStepdefs.java` and implement the steps described in the previous scenario.
 3.By doing TDD, implement the 'withdraw' feature just added before.
 4.(Optional) Expose the new withdraw feature in the UI.

+### Step 2
+Now add a scenario in the previous added feature for the case when a withdrawal generates an overdraft (clients that have balance 0.0 and withdraws must have balance 0.0 after the operation).

 ## Compile & Install (local .m2 repository)
 `mvn clean install`